XRPLF/xrpl-dev-portal/docs/tutorials/how-tos/use-specialized-payment-types/use-payment-channels/open-a-payment-channel-to-enable-an-inter-exchange-network.md

 - The payee exchange must have a funded XRP Ledger account to be used to redeem (receive) XRP sent by the payer exchange.

     ```
-    The account needs at least 11 XRP, which provides the 10 XRP [base reserve](../../../../concepts/accounts/reserves.md), plus enough to pay the transaction costs of redeeming claims, which are trivial.
+    The account needs at least the {% $env.PUBLIC_BASE_RESERVE %} [base reserve](../../../../concepts/accounts/reserves.md), plus enough to pay the transaction costs of redeeming claims, which are trivial.
 For example, you could redeem thousands of claims for less than 1 XRP in total.
     ```

 [Fund XRP Ledger accounts with enough XRP >](../../../../concepts/accounts/index.md)